arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 end
 ```

-The organization's structure has a tree structure ;).
-Each **Team** has relation to a parent member (we can call it chef) and collection of child notes.
+The organization's structure is a tree structure.
+Each **Team** has relation to a parent member and collection of child notes.
 These nodes are team’s members.
-In each action we modify the structure's model and save in DB.
+We modify the structure's model and save in Postgres Database for each handled event.
 We save model in JSON representation.
-We use the Postgres Database.
 We save a new record in each update to keep whole change history.
-This is how the repository looks like.
+The following example shows how the repository looks like.

 ```
 #!ruby